 Having established that natal habitat preference is very strong in this species, we have begun to look at the possibility that small lakes are ecological traps and also to investigate the opposite possibility — that there are benefits for adults breeding on small lakes that might offset the obvious disadvantages.

-About a decade ago, we made the startling discovery that male loons choose the site where eggs are laid.
+A decade ago, we made the startling discovery that male loons choose the site where eggs are laid.
 This finding has profound consequences for male and female territorial behavior.
-In particular, we should not be surprised that male loons fight much harder than females do to hold their territories.
+In particular, we should not be surprised that male loons fight much harder than females to hold their territories.
 They do so, in part, because a male that loses his territory loses also his accumulated knowledge of where eggs can be placed in order to avoid feeding raccoons!
 Most recently, we also showed that black flies (Simuliidae) attack loons so mercilessly that they cause widespread nest abandonment in some years.

 Some of our adults allow approach to within a few meters without alarm, while others begin to dive and avoid us at 50 meters.
-We have just begun to measure such tameness with laser rangefinders and have learned already that tameness is consistent within individuals, highly correlated between pair members, and probably heritable.
+We have just begun to measure such tameness with laser rangefinders and have learned already that tameness is consistent within individuals, highly correlated between pair members, and similar between parents and offspring (i.e. probably heritable).
 We are currently trying to determine whether tameness of loons matches the degree of human recreational activity on their breeding lake and see if tameness provides a fitness benefit.

 We welcome inquiries from potential collaborators with interest and expertise that match one or more of these goals.
 Chapman University supports postdoctoral fellowships each year through the Grand Challenges Initiative, which provides training in instruction as well as collaborative research opportunities with faculty.
 There are numerous opportunities for Chapman GCI postdocs to work with the Loon Project.